kbobrowski/CarND-LaneLines-P1/writeup.md

 ### 1. Description of the pipeline

 My pipeline consisted of 5 steps.
 First, I extracted yellow and white colors, then I detected edges using Canny algorithm.
 In the next step I masked the edges using polygon, followed by detection of lines using Hough algorithm.
 Finally I extracted left and right lines from a set of detected lines.
-These steps are visualized using test frame from challenge video:
+These steps are visualized using test frame from the challenge video:

 Test frame: